Foreign Policy of Islam: Peace or War?

 upright toward you, be upright toward them.
 Indeed, Allah loves the righteous [who fear Him].

-Dr. Ibrahim, alternatelyh proves that the People of the Book did not fight for their religion: “In Chapter 9, verse 11, Allah says about the Meccan Idolaters:
+Dr. Ibrahim argues that Muslims do not fight the People of the Book over their religious beliefs.
+In Chapter 9, verse 11, Allah states about the Meccan Idolaters:

-Yet, in verse 9:5, Allah states,
+Conversely, in verse 9:5, Allah says,

 Third Consideration of the “Verse of the Sword” – The Question of Fighting All Disbelievers

-And fight against the disbelievers collectively as they fight against you collectively.
-Qur’an 9:36
+And fight against the disbelievers collectively as they fight against you collectively.” – Qur’an 9:36

 Misinterpretation of Verse 2:193

-but if they desist, then there should be no hostility except against the oppressors.
-Qur’an 2:193
+And fight with them until there is no [fitnah] persecution.
+Still, if they desist, then there should be no hostility except against the oppressors.

 And slay them wherever you come upon them and expel them from where they expelled you [because of your religion]; [fitnah] religious persecution is more grievous than slaying.